brhamon/astro/README.md

-Included in this source code repository are two sample programs which use NOVAS-C to calculate the apparent position of the Sun and planets from an observation point on Earth, and a program to display the next two tropical moments (equinox and solstice).
+Included in this source code repository are two sample programs which use NOVAS-C to calculate the apparent position of the Sun and planets from an observation point on Earth, and a program to display upcoming tropical moments (equinox and solstice).

 The goal of this project is to encourage amatuer astronomical observations and applications for the highly accurate vector